-Free Download RawDigger full version standalone offline installer for Windows.
+Free Download LibRaw RawDigger full version standalone offline installer for Windows.
 It is used to visualize & examine raw data as the camera has recorded.

-Overview of RawDigger
+Overview of LibRaw RawDigger

 This program is a tool for visualizing and examining pure raw data as the camera has recorded it.
 In essence, it is a microscope that lets you drill down into raw data.

-Features of RawDigger
+Features of LibRaw RawDigger

 - It allows you to determine how the exposure meter is calibrated and what raw level corresponds to the midpoint of the in-camera histogram.
 RawDigger lets you establish the headroom in highlights and obtain optimal exposures.

-- If the shadows look blotchy or colorless or details in shadows are poorly resolved, you can determine how much they are underexposed and set the Underexposure (UE) indicator in RawDigger accordingly.
+- If the shadows look blotchy or colorless, or details in shadows are poorly resolved, you can determine how much they are underexposed and set the Underexposure (UE) indicator in RawDigger accordingly.

 - A useful tool for examining how the relative per-channel underexposure depends on the color of light.